BostjanBegelj/BB-Tbaytel/docs/as-built/00_Tbaytel_Snowflake_Executive_Summary.md

 2. Obtain the Tbaytel network ranges and Private Link details; activate the network and authentication policies after verifying access.
 3. Stand up antFarm on the billed account and connect the quality gate to the real service.
 4. Define the Gold data model and implement the Gold refresh.
-5. Confirm the disaster-recovery posture and the Occupational Health data decision with Tbaytel.

 ---